-This organisation not only offers one to one support and non-judgemental advice, but the families are also encouraged to get over their feelings of guilt, shock, anger, anxiety and isolation of being a carer of a special needs child.
+This organisation not only offers one to one support and non-judgmental advice, but the families are also encouraged to get over their feelings of guilt, shock, anger, anxiety and isolation of being a carer of a special needs child.

-The most essential thing anyone can learn from our work is giving the Disabled children and their carer a platform to be able to say what they need, this makes a huge difference to the quality of their lives as it gives them the confidence to be able to discuss openly their needs and requirements.
+The most essential thing anyone can learn from our work is giving the Disabled children and their carer a platform to be able to say what they need; this makes a huge difference to the quality of their lives as it gives them the confidence to be able to discuss openly their needs and requirements.
 This in turn helps them to access services which they need.
 Khaas acts as advocates on their behalf.

-Khaas has regular newsletter which gives information to all our Carers.
 Feedback is gathered by verbal feedback, questionnaires, regular open meetings and regular discussions.